Farzana921/tryhackme-journey/week1/Careers in Cyber.md

 ##  Security Engineer
-**What They Do:**
-Security Engineers build and maintain secure systems.
+ty Engineers build and maintain secure systems.
 Their job is to design solutions that prevent attacks before they happen.

 **Responsibilities:**
 - Design and implement security tools and architectures